patrickmetz/clear_8/README.md

 **This is still a bug-ridden hobby project, updated at a leisurely pace,
 <br>that is going to end up really nice some day :-)**

-I abandoned it three years ago, and now revived it as my weekend project.
+I abandoned it three years ago, and now revived it as a hobby project.

 It's main purposes are having fun and polishing my skills in programming
 <br>and software-engineering.